chef/chef-web-docs/content/saas/get_started.md

 ### Create Organization in CLI

-A Chef Organization must be added to the Infra Server and act as a top-level entity for role-based access control.
+Add the Chef Organization to the Infra Server and act as a top-level entity for role-based access control.
 Use the [knife org create](https://docs.chef.io/workstation/knife_org/) command to create your Chef Organization.
 For example, to create an Organization called myorg:

 ```sh
 Knife org create myorg “My New Organization”
 ```

-The private key for the organization’s validator client is returned.
+The above code returns the private key for the organization’s validator client.

 ### Create a User in CLI

-A new user must be created which will be associated with the new Chef Organization and will be leveraged in the credentials file.
-Use the [knife user create](https://docs.chef.io/workstation/knife_user/) command to create your new user account.
+Create a new user associated with the new Chef Organization and leverage in the credentials file.
+Create your new user account using the [knife user create](https://docs.chef.io/workstation/knife_user/) command.
 For example, to create a User named chefadmin:

 ```sh
 knife user create chefadmin --first-name Chef --last-name Admin --email chefadmin@mycompany.com –password securepassword -f chefadmin.pem
 ```

-Ensure the new chefadmin.pem file that is created with this command is copied to the ~/.chef directory before updating the credentials file later in this document.
+Copy the new chefadmin.pem file created with this command to the ~/.chef directory before updating the credentials file later in this document.

 ### Add New User to Organization in CLI

-Now that the Organization and User are created, the two must be associated together.
+Associate the created Organization and User to each other.
 Use the [knife org user](https://docs.chef.io/workstation/knife_org/) command to add the user to an organization.
 For example, to add the User named chefadmin to the Organization called myorg:

 ```sh
 knife org user add myorg chefadmin